 Parents who leave their children in church daycares might feel confident about the safety of a religious environment.
 Unfortunately, abuse and neglect can happen anywhere.

 Faith-based daycares are subject to the same regulations as other types of daycares under the Texas Childcare Licensing Act to provide a safe and healthy environment for children.
-Although First Amendment arguments have been raised, the Act has been upheld in court when it’s been challenged.
+Although First Amendment arguments have been raised, a Texas daycare injury attorney mentions how the Act has been upheld in court when it’s been challenged.

 Daycare abuse comes in several different forms and all can be damaging to children.
 The side effects of abuse could stay with your child for a lifetime.
 The most common forms of abuse include the following: